Getting a cold smoker is the best way to replicate traditional cold smoking on your regular charcoal or pellet grill.

 But it’s far from the only way to prepare food.

 Cold smoking has a rich history in outdoor cooking, and is a great way to lock in flavors and textures that many other methods can’t replicate.
+That’s why there’s nothing quite like cold smoked salmon, or smoked cheese.

 If you’re looking for a new way to try outdoor cooking then you’ve come to the right place.
 Cold smoking could be your new favorite form of meat prep.